Mandela hails Sisulu as ‘mother’ of South Africa’s people

 Albertina Sisulu was one of Mandela’s last surviving contemporaries, a fact he acknowledged with obvious grief in his statement.

 “The years have taken the toll as one by one friends and comrades passed on.
 Every time it seems as part of oneself is being cut off,” he said.
-“None of those cuts could have been more painful that the loss of this dear friend, you, my beloved sister.”
+“None of those cuts could have been more painful than the loss of this dear friend, you, my beloved sister.”

 But she lived to experience the end of white-minority rule, serving one term in the new non-racial parliament herself and seeing her children rise to top positions in government.